amezin/resume/resume.md

 Developed and maintained:

-- Utilities and scripts for building Debian/Ubuntu packages.
+- Utilities and scripts for building Debian/Ubuntu packages (Python).
-- Various deployment and monitoring tools.
+- Various deployment and monitoring tools (Python).
-- Jenkins pipelines for automated builds, tests, and deployment.
+- Jenkins pipelines for automated builds, tests, and deployment (Groovy).
+- A custom Jenkins VCS plugin, fixed issues in a few other plugins (Java).
-- docker-compose-based test environment.
+- docker-compose-based test environment (Python).

 Gradually moved all source code repositories (more than 100 of them) from Mercurial/BitBucket to Git/GitLab, preserving the entire history, without interrupting other people's work.